-Liz Weston: At What Age Can You Ignore Your Credit Score?
+Liz Weston’s column: At what age can you ignore your credit score?

 A lifetime habit of responsible bill payment can be hard to break.
 But financial well-being sometimes requires putting concerns about credit on the back burner, especially as you get older.
 Some examples:

-YOU’RE STRUGGLING TO PAY YOUR BILLS: It makes little sense to keep sending money to credit card companies and most other lenders if you’re having trouble paying for necessities: shelter, food, utilities, medications.
+You’re struggling to pay your bills: It makes little sense to keep sending money to credit card companies and most other lenders if you’re having trouble paying for necessities: shelter, food, utilities, medications.
 You also need help if you’re being sued over debt or hounded by collectors.
 Consider talking to a credit counselor affiliated with the National Foundation for Credit Counseling and to an experienced bankruptcy attorney about your options.

-YOU NEED TO FILE BANKRUPTCY: If bankruptcy is the best option, you have plenty of company.
+You need to file for bankruptcy: If bankruptcy is the best option, you have plenty of company.
 The rate of Americans over 65 filing for bankruptcy has tripled since 1991, according to the Consumer Bankruptcy Project.
 But bankruptcy is not the credit score killer it’s often reputed to be.
 Credit scores typically plunge in the months before a bankruptcy filing, but then start to rise soon after.
 With responsible credit use, it’s possible to get back to near-prime credit scores within a few years after bankruptcy.

-YOU’RE TRYING TO ESCAPE AN ONEROUS TIMESHARE: There is often no easy way out of a timeshare, a kind of vacation ownership that requires paying annual fees and other costs.
+You’re trying to escape an onerous timeshare: There is often no easy way out of a timeshare, a kind of vacation ownership that requires paying annual fees and other costs.
 Sometimes owners can give the timeshare back to the resort developer, or sell or give it away.
 Other times, the only way to get rid of it is to stop paying and experience the consequences, which can include foreclosure and credit score damage.

 It’s impossible to predict the potential costs of lower credit scores, but older people with less reason to borrow may well decide the hit to their scores — which can linger for up to seven years for most negative marks, and up to 10 years for bankruptcy — is better than continuing to struggle for the rest of their lives.